dprin/cleanier/README.md

 # TODO

-- [ ] Use toml file for stuff like settings and app selection
+- [x] Use toml file for stuff like settings and app selection
+- [ ] Actually display useful info
-- [ ] Traits... for everything
+- [ ] Use clap